MuamerHr/Bin-Packing-Problem-BPP3D/README.txt

 The task is to pack all the small items, such that:

-1) All small items are packed into a minimum number of bins
+1) All small items are packed into a minimum number of bins.
 2) No two items overlap.

 ##################################################################################################